Generating Compilers for Qubit Mapping and Routing: Background and Overview of our Approach

 \subsubsection{Abstracting the \qmr Problem}

 As these two example problems illustrate, \emph{each \qmr problem can be seen as a specialization of the same abstract \qmr problem}.
 Specifically, a \qmr problem specifies a \emph{device state machine} with constraints on the states and transitions between them.
 This observation has two major consequences.
-First, we can specify a particular \qmr problem succinctly by defining only the unique components of the device state machine: \begin{itemize} \item the problem-specific constraints on valid states (which gates are realizable and how they are realized), \item the transition relation which describes how the qubit map can change between states, including any additional data that the \qpu graph carries, and \item the optimization objective defining the cost of a solution. \end{itemize} Our language \lang is designed to facilitate such a description.
+First, we can specify a particular \qmr problem succinctly by defining only the unique components of the device state machine: \begin{itemize} \item the problem-specific constraints on valid states (which gates are realizable and how they are realized), \item the transition relation which describes how the qubit map can change between states, including any additional data that the \qpu graph carries, and \item the optimization objective defining the cost of a solution. \end{itemize} The \lang language is designed to facilitate such a description.
 Second, we can define a generic solver which is parameterized by these components and tries to find an optimal sequence of device states that solves the \qmr problem.
+We use the name \framework to refer to either of these components when the meaning is clear from context.